Brendon-Mendicino/appunti/webapp2/appunti_webapp2.md

 # System Integration

-Is it possible to connect various application between each other, and **System Integration** is the way of linking those applications.
-The main obstacles are that the application needs to provide the data.
-Other challenges are the compatibility issues, data integrity and security and complexity management, high cost and resource intensive.
+Is it possible to connect various application between each other, and **System Integration** is the way of linking those applications together.
+The main obstacles are that the applications need to provide the data.
+Other challenges are the compatibility issues, data integrity, security and complexity management, high cost and resource intensive tasks.

 We can integrate systems at different levels:

 - **Data Level**: transfer data from database to database
-- **<+>**:
+- **Application Login Level**: exchanging informations via API calls
+- **Presentation Level**: a user interface that collects information from differt data sources and displays them in a choherent way.

 Access level:

-- **point-to-point**: link a service directly with another service ($(N-1) N$ connections)
+- **point-to-point**: link a service directly with another service ($(N-1) \cdot N$ connections)
 - **hub-and-spoke**: link all the services and then properly sends data to a specific service ($N - 1$ connections)
-- **enterprise-service-bus**: move data from one end-point to other endpoints
+- **enterprise-service-bus**: move data from one end-point to other endpoint

 ## Enterprise Integration Pattern (EIP)

-We need to create a channel that moves data from a system to another, the two extremese are called *end-points*, this represent how the program.
+We need to create a channel that moves data from a system to another, the two extremes are called *end-points*, which are the start or the end of an integration pipeline.
+A pipeline is the entity that moves messages between two end-points.

-We have many king of messages:
+We have many kind of messages that can move across pipelines:

-- **Command**: on operation that will happen in the future
+- **Command**: an operation that will happen in the future
 - **Event**: something that happend in the past, we need to subscribe to receive this message
-- **Document**: provide a set of related informations, e.g. emails can contain text, inline images, HTML, etc.
+- **Document**: provide a set of informations relative to the message, e.g. emails can contain text, inline images, HTML, etc.

+### End-points

-Messages flows along **Channels**, which are compose by a **producer** and a **consumer** end-points:
+Messages flows along **Channels**, they allows for a relieble exchange of data from one end-point to onter, the two end-points are composed by a **producer** and a **consumer** end-points:

 - **Consumer**: receives data from the external world
 - **Producer**: produces some data and then sends it to a specific system

-They encapsulate the details of how the message is done.
+End-points encapsulate the details of how the message is done, which includes: data format, protocal, data handling.

-## Channels
+### Channels

-We can create various kind of channels
+We can create various kind of channels:

-- **Point-to-Point**: divided into *at-least-once semantics*, <+> store first and then mark the receival
+- **Point-to-Point**: retrieve a message from one source and deliber it to a destination, they are divided into *at-least-once semantics*, <+> store first and then mark the receival
 - **Publish-Subscribe**: those channels allow for multiple subscribers to receive the data
 - **Datatype**: all kinds of messages can flow
 - **Dead Letter**: channel used to temporary store failures